Paper Moon (band): History

-The band was formed from the ashes of former Winnipeg bands B'ehl, The Bonaduces and The Electrosonics.
+The band was formed by members of former Winnipeg bands B'ehl, The Bonaduces and The Electrosonics.
 Singer-keyboardist-guitarist Heather Campbell moved from Vancouver to Winnipeg to join three musicians who had played together in B'ehl: Allison Shevernoha, Bob Somers, and Chris Hiebert.
 They played their first show in May 2001, and released their first album, One Thousand Reasons To Stay, One Reason To Leave, in June 2002.
 The album was released on Endearing Records in Canada and on Quince Records in Japan, where the album had more sales than in the band's native country.
 Tracks from the album received airplay on campus radio and on CBC Radio.
 Paper Moon underwent major changes in its membership following Shevernoha's divorce from Somers, and then Campbell's departure to focus on working at the Endearing records label.
 Rob Rodgers and John Wilson joined the band; Nicole Pielou was added as they were finishing recording their second album.
 Leslie Oldham was recruited as well, bringing the band to six members in 2006.